emberjs/rfcs/text/0730-semver-for-ts.md

 ##### Functions

-For functions which return or accept user-constructable types, the rules specified for [Breaking Changes: Interfaces, Type Aliases, and Classes](#interfaces-type-aliases-and-classes) hold.
+For functions which return or accept user-constructible types, the rules specified for [Breaking Changes: Interfaces, Type Aliases, and Classes](#interfaces-type-aliases-and-classes) hold.
 Otherwise, a change to the type of a function is breaking when:

 -   an argument or return type changes entirely, for example if a function previously accepted `number` and now accepts `{ count: number }`, or previously returned `string` and now returns `boolean`—since the user will have to change all call sites for the function ([playground][changed-type])